Neil Redfearn: Doncaster Rovers Belles boss ready for WSL challenge

 'No cynicism of men's game'

-As a quintessential 'tracksuit manager' Redfearn kicks the first ball at training on a bitterly cold Tuesday night in Yorkshire.
+As a quintessential 'tracksuit manager', Redfearn kicks the first ball at training on a bitterly cold Tuesday night in Yorkshire.

 Having met with his coaching staff, which includes assistant Julie Grundy and development coach Zoey Shaw, he then sets up the training pitch, dragging the goal posts after him and setting out cones.

-'Redders', as the players freely refer to him, stands pitch side delivering constant encouragement to players in what is the first of three weekly sessions.
-Many of the players carpooled in to the Keepmoat Stadium after finishing their day jobs.
+'Redders', as the players freely refer to him, stands pitchside delivering constant encouragement to players in what is the first of three weekly sessions.
+Many of the players carpooled to the Keepmoat Stadium after finishing their day jobs.

 With the club relegated from the top flight last season and set for a prolonged stay in the second division following the restructuring of the competitions, which includes the removal of promotion and relegation, there are no longer professional deals up for grabs at the club.